katfeeshh/katfeeshh/README.md

 .・゜-: ✧ :-.・゜-: ✧ :-.・゜-: ✧ :-.・゜-: ✧ :-.・゜-: ✧ :-.・゜-: ✧ :-.・゜-: ✧ :-.・゜-: ✧ :-

-*"Maybe it's a blessing in disguise, I see my reflection in your eyes." <3*
+*"Everything I used to love, decayed over the years." <3*